d0lfyn/opencity3d/README.md

 - Specifications can be found in (VERSION)/specs.
 Therein are documents of scale and physical connector design.
 - Printable connectors can be found in (VERSION)/prints.
 Therein are files for grids, building bases, and adapters.
-- Printer configurations can be found in (VERSION)/printers.
-Therein are presets for various printers.
 - The wiki knowledge base documents the standards project.

 To use the standard, you need designs to print, as well as access to a 3D printer.
 You can either create your own files from scratch or use existing ones from public and/or private source.
 Given that you have designs on hand: